Updated: Jun 8

 There are many reasons for not assigning homework to our students at Maricopa Christian Academy.
 Allowing for the possibility of happy families enjoying their evenings after school to occur or at least the opportunity to do something else in life besides school are among two very important reasons.

 The students at Maricopa Christian Academy work very hard.
 When visitors observe, it is always one of the comments expressed, especially by the dads who visit.
+Some kind of comment to the effect of, “Everyone is sure working hard.”
 Of course, other comments are made such as how well the students talk with adults, the quality of everyone's work and/or how focused the students are.

 That teacher training occurs daily for one to two years before allowing any of them to have their own class.
 And even with the earning of their very own class of students to instruct, the teacher is daily supported and monitored in the following years of instruction.